-To illustrate this idea we can use the Hologram.
+To illustrate this idea I use the Hologram.
 This is a photo on glass made by Laser light.
-It cannot be seen in ordinary light but on illuminating the glass by the same laser light a 3D image appears in front of the glass.
-Every detail of the photographed object, as seen from every angle, can be seen.
-More surprising, if the glass breaks, each splinter reproduces - when illuminated by the same laser light - the entire image of the object.
+It cannot be seen in ordinary light but if illuminated by the same laser light that created it a 3D image appears in front of the glass.
+Every detail of the photographed object, as seen from every angle, appears.
+More surprising, if the glass breaks, every little splinter reproduces - when illuminated by the laser light - the image of the entire photographed object.
 The smaller the splinter the more blurred the image, but it is an image of the entire object.
-Each splinter contains the whole image.
+Each splinter represents the entire object.

 Using this as a metaphor for the relation between individuality and society makes sense.
 A newborn baby learns by imitating its parents.
 They "program" it consciously - and unconsciously.
 It imitates their behaviour, thus learning to walk, talk, eat, defecate, and behave.
-But parents' behaviour - and language - are inventions of their society.
-Language is the substance of thinking but no individual invented it.
+But parents' behaviour - and language - are creations of their society.
+Language is the substance of thinking but no individual created it.
 Our society, over its entire past, did.
 Thinking is silent speaking and we learn speaking by imitating our parents.
-Parental behaviour (walking on two legs. talking, controlled defecating) are not "natural", they are invented by society.
+Parental behaviour (walking on two legs. talking, controlled defecating) are not "natural", they are created by society.
 Chinese parents do not behave like British parents.
 Eskimo parents do not behave like Zulu parents.
 Each society invents its own language and behaviour.
 Societies "program" their newborn.
 Individuals are miniaturized versions of the society in which they grew up.

-A newborn baby reared in total isolation - as happened by accident to babies snatched by animals and reared by them - behaves like the animal that reared it.
+A newborn baby reared in total isolation - as happened by accident to babies snatched by animals and reared by them - will behave like the animal that reared it.
 Two well documented cases are the Bengali sisters Amala and Kamala discovered in 1921 in Bengal and reported in the book "Wolf children of Midnapore" (see the Internet) and the boy in Morocco reared by gazelles, discovered in the 1950s and reported in the Penguin book "Gazelle boy".
-Even without reading these books it is clear that most human behaviour, including basic functions like walking and talking, depends on the presence of adults whom the newborn imitates.
+Even without reading these books it is clear that most human behaviour, including basic behaviour like walking and talking, depends on the presence of adults whom the newborn imitates.
 But these adults themselves became individuals only because they grew up in a society.
-Without thinking, there is no individuality, but thinking depends on language.
+Without thinking, individuality is minimal, but thinking depends on language.
 Language is created by society.

 Individuality is awareness of oneself as unique by comparison to others.
 It depends on the presence of others, on ability to compare oneself to others, and to recognize oneself as similar - but different.
 Whoever grows up isolated from all individuals cannot develop individuality.
 Individuality depends on society, on the presence of others who have already acquired it.
-Individuality is not acquired through the genetic code and is not produced by Nature.
-It is produced by a society and learned anew by each newborn from other individuals rearing it.
-It is not hardware but social software.
+Our individuality is not programmed in our genetic code.
+It is programmed by society and learned anew by each new-born from other individuals around it.
+It is not genetic hardware but social software.